This network is

 Network activities include interaction between research groups across the UK, short courses and workshops, and training of research students and postdoctoral researchers.

-The network is co-ordinated by Nick Higham and David Silvester and the adminstrator is Sebastian Rees.
-The network Scientific Committee comprises the co-ordinators, the adminstrator, and the leads at each node, namely, George A Constantinides, Peter Coveney, Mike Dewar, Peter Jimack, Ben Leimkuhler, Simon McIntosh-Smith, Jennifer Scott, Stan Scott, Anne Trefethen.
+The network is co-ordinated by Nick Higham and David Silvester and the adminstrator is Jenny Gradwell.
+The network Scientific Committee comprises the co-ordinators, the adminstrator, and the leads at each node, namely, George A Constantinides, Peter Coveney, Mike Dewar, Mike Giles, Peter Jimack, Ben Leimkuhler, Simon McIntosh-Smith, Jennifer Scott, Stan Scott.

 - Three faculty positions in many core research available in the School of Computer Science at University of Manchester.